The Bongobongo and Open Access

-This was my second guest post for Savage Minds–please click The Bongobongo and Open Access to read and comment.
+This was my second guest post for Savage Minds–please click The Bongobongo and Open Access to read the original post and the comment stream.
 The theme should be familiar to Living Anthropologically readers–it’s the whole reason I started this blog!

 Recent comments on Hau and the opening of ethnographic theory remind me of what I always think of when I hear about the Bongobongo:

 The time is gone when anthropologists could find solace in the claim that our main civic duty–and the justification for our public support–was the constant reaffirmation that the Bongobongo are “humans just like us.”
 Every single term of that phrase is now publicly contested terrain, caught between the politics of identity and the turbulence of global flows.
 Too many of the Bongobongo are now living next door, and a few of them may even be anthropologists presenting their own vision of their home societies, or studying their North Atlantic neighbors.
 The North Atlantic natives who reject them do so with a passion.
 Those who do accept them do not need anthropologists in the welcoming committee.

 [see In Memoriam, Michel-Rolph Trouillot, 1949-2012 for reflections on the brilliant anthropologist who inspires so much of this blog.]

 Trouillot is then outlining a vision of anthropological duties and risks, include making native voices more full interlocutors, identifying the ultimate targets of anthropological discourse, and publicizing the stakes of anthropological exchange.

 To what degree do Open Access efforts–specifically the journal Hau–move us in that direction?

 Allow me to first state that I am very encouraged by Hau and its potential.
 I also do not want to take away from the many interesting comments.
 However, from that discussion, I am left wondering: